imadroitgen/workshops/1_MongoDB/MongoDB_Installation/README.md

 ## Instructions to run the cookbook

 Please follow the below instructions to run the cookbook

+### Option 1 - Running the cookbook on a RHEL/Ubuntu VM

 * Clone this repo on the VM that has ChefDK installed on it:
     ``` bash